taking a nap outside a gurudwara in Delhi

 If it’s your first time in Delhi, the Radisson Blu Marina is an excellent choice because of its location right in the centre of Connaught Place.
 For first timers, Connaught Place is a good way to acclimatize to Delhi.
 Numerous restaurants, cafes, stores, a couple of movie theatres, art galleries, the Palika Bazaar and the Delhi metro are located in this white, colonnaded shopping and commercial hub.
 It’s the unofficial centre of Delhi and many sites and attractions are easy to reach from here.

-Check prices for the Radisson Blu Marina Hotel Connaught Place
+🚩 Check prices and availability for the Radisson Blu Marina Hotel Connaught Place

 Prakash Kutir Bed & Breakfast ($$)